 ||Specifies the number of kernel- instances or

-streaming input of a second kernel, or to a streaming input port on
+a second kernel, or to a streaming input port on an IP implemented

 in the Vitis Unified Software Platform

 ||Specifies the connection between memory and a